gharsh24/sportlight2.0/README.md

 ## Deployment

-Sportslight is currently live at [https://sportslight.netlify.app/.com] Here.
+Sportslight is currently live at [https://sportslight.netlify.app] .
 To deploy the project to your own domain or hosting platform, you can follow these general steps:

 1. Build the project: